-Pallet racking systems are used in almost every warehouse to optimise and organise the storage of stock.
-They are essential for helping to make sure that your warehouse is manageable and being used in the most effective way – and also to help make sure you can find all of your products/ items whenever you need to.
+Pallet racking systems are used in almost every warehouse to optimise and organise the storage of stock effectively.
+They are essential to ensure that your warehouse is manageable and being used in the most effective way and also to help make sure you can find all of your items whenever you need to.

-With that in mind, Doity Engineering Ltd have put together a list of the four most common types of pallet racking system in our latest blog post below to help you find the right option for your warehouse.
+With that in mind, we have put together a list of the four most common types of pallet racking system, to help you find the right option for your warehouse.

 Generally used for longer items such as timber and piping, cantilever pallet racking is often open on the sides and the front to allow for easy access to awkward items.
 There are few vertical obstructions to help ensure long items can be manoeuvred easily.